satRdays/eventscalendar/README.md

 If you would like a hand on submitting a pull request, or want to chat about running an event, join us on [slack](https://join.slack.com/t/rusergroups/shared_invite/enQtMjEyNDA3MzcyMjczLTE3NWEzNjQ3MjZiMWM0OGE2ZWFiZDliNTY4NTJjYWY1NGNjMmNlNDUzNzkzOTZmMDBjYjRiZjFhNjk4MDY0ZGY)

 ## SatRdays that can run on an annual basis
 These are satRdays organiser groups / locations that have already run a satRday and are looking to continue running on an annual basis.
-By folks running annual events and us increasing the number of new events, we will be growing the numebr of events taaking place each year dramatically.
+By folks running annual events and us increasing the number of new events, we will be growing the numebr of events taking place each year dramatically.

 - Capetown, SA
     + Owner: [@datawookie](//github.com/datawookie)